WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting: Introduction

 \section{Introduction}

-Visual geometry learning is a fundamental problem in computer vision, with applications spanning augmented reality, robotics, and autonomous navigation.
-Traditional Structure-from-Motion (SfM)~\citep{schonberger2016structure} and Multi-View Stereo (MVS) algorithms rely on iterative optimization, making them computationally expensive.
-The field has recently shifted toward feed-forward neural networks that directly reconstruct geometry from visual inputs.
-These end-to-end models, exemplified by DUSt3R~\citep{wang2024dust3r} and its successors, have demonstrated remarkable capabilities in processing image pairs, videos, and multi-view images.
+Visual geometry learning is fundamental to augmented reality, robotics, and autonomous navigation.
+Traditional SfM~\citep{schonberger2016structure} and MVS rely on costly iterative optimization.
+Recently, the field has shifted toward feed-forward foundation models, with models like DUSt3R~\citep{wang2024dust3r} and VGGT~\citep{wang2025vggt} demonstrating remarkable capabilities in reconstructing geometry from image pairs, videos, and multi-view inputs.
+Yet, compared to foundation models in other domains, these methods remain limited in scope.

-Despite significant progress, existing methods still face two critical limitations regarding their input and output spaces.
-On the input front, these approaches exclusively process raw images, failing to leverage additional modalities that are useful and often accessible in real-world applications, such as calibrated camera intrinsics, camera poses, and depth measurements derived from LIDAR or RGB-D sensors.
-Without incorporating these prior cues, current methods encounter unnecessary challenges in scenarios that could otherwise be readily addressed: calibrated intrinsics resolve scale ambiguities, camera poses ensure multi-view consistency, and depth measurements ground predictions in areas where image-based cues alone are insufficient, such as textureless or reflective regions.

-Second, existing methods are typically limited to addressing single or limited tasks in output space.
-These approaches are often highly specialized,~\eg, focusing on depth estimation~\citep{yang2024depth}, point map regression~\citep{wang2024dust3r}, camera pose prediction~\citep{wang2023posediffusion}, or point tracking~\citep{karaev2024cotracker}, and rarely integrate multiple tasks within a unified framework.
-Recently, VGGT~\citep{wang2025vggt} has explored unifying these tasks, but some fundamental geometry tasks like surface normal estimation and novel view synthesis remain excluded.
-These two limitations prompt a critical question: can we reconcile both challenges by effectively leveraging diverse prior knowledge within a universal 3D reconstruction architecture?